Comment on page

 CBOR is a highly efficient binary format, and is a recommended format for most production use cases with HarperDB.
 CBOR supports the full range of HarperDB data types, including binary data, typed dates, and explicit Maps/Sets.
 CBOR is very performant and space efficient even without compression.
 Compression will still yield better network transfer size/performance, but compressed CBOR is generally not any smaller than compressed JSON.
 CBOR also natively supports streaming for optimal performance (using indefinite length arrays).
 The CBOR format has excellent standardization and HarperDB's CBOR provides an excellent balance of performance and size efficiency.

-MessagePack is another efficient binary format like CBOR, with a support for all HarperDB data types.
+MessagePack is another efficient binary format like CBOR, with support for all HarperDB data types.
 MessagePack generally has wider adoption than CBOR and can be useful in systems that don't have CBOR support (or good support).
 However, MessagePack does not have native support for streaming of arrays of data (for query results), and so query results are returned as a (concatenated) sequence of MessagePack objects/maps.
 MessagePack decoders used with HarperDB's MessagePack must be prepared to decode a direct sequence of MessagePack values to properly read responses.

 Comma-separated values is an easy to use and understand format that can be readily imported into spreadsheets or used for data processing.
-CSV lacks hierarchical structure most data types, and shouldn't be used for frequent/production use, but when you need it, it is available.
+CSV lacks hierarchical structure for most data types, and shouldn't be used for frequent/production use, but when you need it, it is available.